Geriatrics and Extended Care

 Steering Committee Members

-Thomas E. Edes, MD, MS, Executive Director, Geriatrics and Extended Care Operations (10NC4)
+Thomas E. Edes, MD, MS, Director, Comprehensive Care Programs, Office of Geriatrics and Extended Care (10NC4)

 Prior to taking his current position, Dr. Edes was Chief of Geriatrics and Extended Care at the Harry S Truman Memorial VA Medical Center and Associate Professor of Medicine at the University of Missouri in Columbia, where he was actively involved in developing Geriatric Evaluation and Management inpatient and outpatient programs, Subacute Care and Hospice units, a Geriatric Fellowship program, and the Advanced Disease Planning initiative.
 Dr. Edes also served as Medical Director of the VA Nursing Home Care Unit and the Home Based Primary Care program, Associate Director of the 1995 White House Conference on Aging Office, was past president of the American Academy of Home Care Medicine, and served for the Secretary on the Policy Committee for the 2005 White House Conference on Aging.
 His research interests included clinical nutrition, enhancing outcomes in home care, end of life care, cancer detection and prevention, and improving care for persons with chronic disabling disease.